mlflow/mlflow/docs/source/getting-started/registering-first-model/step1-register-model.rst

 Step 1: Register a Model
 --------------------------------

+To use the MLflow model registry, you need to add your MLflow models to it.
+This is done through registering a given model via one of the below commands:

+* ``mlflow.<model_flavor>.log_model(registered_model_name=<model_name>)``: register the model
+  **while** logging it to the tracking server.
+* ``mlflow.register_model(<model_uri>, <model_name>)``: register the model **after** logging it to the tracking server.
+Note that you'll have to log the model before running this command to get a model URI.

 MLflow has lots of model flavors.
 In the below example, we'll leverage scikit-learn's RandomForestRegressor to demonstrate the simplest way to register a model, but note that you can leverage any `supported model flavor <https://mlflow.org/docs/latest/models.html#built-in-model-flavors>`_.
+In the code snippet below, we start an mlflow run and train a random forest model.
+We then log some relevant hyper-parameters, the model mean-squared-error (MSE), and finally log and register the model itself.

 .. code-section::
     .. code-block:: python